Tesla drops ‘full self-driving capability’ option for new vehicles (updated)

 When Tesla introduced “Full Self-Driving Capability” for its Autopilot system as an optional Model S, Model 3, and Model X upgrade in October 2016, the automaker said it would roll out the autonomous mode via an over-the-air update after federal regulators gave it the green light.
 But today, two years after the upcharge’s debut, Tesla’s doing away with it to “prevent confusion.”

-The move comes months after Telsa CEO Elon Musk said that Version 9 of Autopilot, which released through its early access program in September, would lay the groundwork for advanced driverless features.
+The move comes months after Tesla CEO Elon Musk said that Version 9 of Autopilot, which released through its early access program in September, would lay the groundwork for advanced driverless features.
 Previously, Musk pledged that most Tesla models would offer “full self-driving” capabilities by 2019.

 The $8,000 option’s removal appears to be temporary.
 Earlier this year, Bloomberg reported that Tesla was seeking 100 employees to join an internal Autopilot testing program.
 Workers who agreed to share 300 to 400 hours of driving feedback with the company wouldn’t have to pay for full self-driving capabilities or a premium interior — a $13,000 savings.